Report a Fault: (08) 8586 6050| Annual General Meeting 1 December 2025

 Barry began his career with the Trust in January 1978.
 By 1984, he had taken on the role of senior electrician.
 Not long after, the automation of the pump station took place, and Barry played a key role in making that upgrade a success.

-In April 2000, Barry transitioned into the role of IT specialist, and in 2008, he was appointed Chief Operations Manager.
+From 1992 to 2000 Barry served as Operations Manager and then transitioned into the role of IT Manager in 2000.
+He later served as the chief executive for a 10-year term from 2009 to 2019 — during a period of major change and reform at the Trust.
 His exceptional project management skills were particularly evident during the SARMS 3IP project, which ran from 2014 to 2017.
 This initiative improved the efficiency of the pipeline network and extended the pipeline from Begara Street to deliver water to Block X.

 Barry’s deep knowledge of the Trust’s infrastructure and his dedication over five decades leave a lasting legacy.
 He will be greatly missed by all of us.